Goat Cheese Croquettes

 I buy the cheese at Costco, where you can get a pound for about $6.
 These are unbelievably good.
 Freezing them for a bit before you fry them up helps them hold their shape a little better.
 Slice, dip, freeze, fry, eat.
 That's really all there is to it.

-and a handful of pistachios and ripe figs.
+With Balsamic Rooster Vinaigrette (recipe below).
+I also added a few chopped scallions and a handful of pistachios and ripe figs. |

 1 - 2 cups bread crumbs, any type